 www.sfrecpark.org

-Even if you’re unfamiliar with its name, you likely recognize Coit Tower.
-To be sure, it’s one of iconic landmarks that shapes the city’s landscape.
+Even if you are unfamiliar with its name, you likely recognize Coit Tower.
+To be sure, it’s one of the iconic landmarks that shapes the city’s landscape.
 And, by all means, it’s also a very affordable San Francisco place to explore.
-Built in the 1930s, the tower is a memorial for fire fighters who died in San Francisco fires.
-In fact, if you look closely, you’ll notice that the 210-foot tall tower resembles a fire hose.
+Built in the 1930s, the tower is a memorial for firefighters who died in the San Francisco fires.
+You’ll notice that the 210-foot-tall tower resembles a fire hose.
 Visible from spots like Fisherman’s Wharf and The Embarcadero, it’s a short walk from North Beach.
-However, the Filbert Stairs to reach the Telegraph Hill may prove challenging for some people.
+However, some people may find the Filbert Stairs reaching Telegraph Hill challenging.
 Fortunately, you can also take the 39 Coit bus to the parking area, which is severely limited.
 Admission for non-residents is $10 and $7 for older adults and youths.

 Conservatory of Flowers